Gottfried Wilhelm Leibniz: House of Hanover, 1676–1716

 Leibniz managed to delay his arrival in Hanover until the end of 1676 after making one more short journey to London, where Newton accused him of having seen his unpublished work on calculus in advance.
 This was alleged to be evidence supporting the accusation, made decades later, that he had stolen calculus from Newton.
 On the journey from London to Hanover, Leibniz stopped in The Hague where he met van Leeuwenhoek, the discoverer of microorganisms.
-He also spent several days in intense discussion with Spinoza, who had just completed his masterwork, the Ethics.
+He also spent several days in intense discussion with Spinoza, who had just completed, but had not published, his masterwork, the Ethics.
+Spinoza died very shortly after Leibniz's visit.

 In 1677, he was promoted, at his request, to Privy Counselor of Justice, a post he held for the rest of his life.
 Leibniz served three consecutive rulers of the House of Brunswick as historian, political adviser, and most consequentially, as librarian of the ducal library.
 He thenceforth employed his pen on all the various political, historical, and theological matters involving the House of Brunswick; the resulting documents form a valuable part of the historical record for the period.

-Leibniz began promoting a project to use windmills to improve the mining operations in the Harz Mountains.
+Leibniz began promoting a project to use windmills to improve the mining operations in the Harz mountains.
 This project did little to improve mining operations and was shut down by Duke Ernst August in 1685.

 Among the few people in north Germany to accept Leibniz were the Electress Sophia of Hanover (1630–1714), her daughter Sophia Charlotte of Hanover (1668–1705), the Queen of Prussia and his avowed disciple, and Caroline of Ansbach, the consort of her grandson, the future George II.
 To each of these women he was correspondent, adviser, and friend.
 In turn, they all approved of Leibniz more than did their spouses and the future king George I of Great Britain.